shumwaymark/sentinelcam/README.rst

-  viewname, str, camera view name timestamp, datetime, timestamp at the start of the event event, str, unique identifer for the event fps, int, pipeline velocity at start of event type, str, event type
+  viewname, str, camera view name timestamp, datetime, timestamp at the start of the event event, str, unique identifer for the event width, int, width of captured images height, int, height of captured images type, str, tracking type

 Event detail files always include a header row, with potentially varying data structures depending on the type of result data.
+All event tracking result sets currently confirm to the following description.
 The naming convention for all detail files is: ``EventID_TypeCode.csv``

 .. csv-table:: Tracking Event Detail
   :header: "Name", "Type", "Description"
   :widths: 20, 20, 60

-  timestamp, datetime, timestamp when tracking record written objid, str, object identifier classname, str, classification name rect_x1, int, bounding rectangle X1-coordinate
+  timestamp, datetime, timestamp for the image objid, str, object identifier classname, str, classification name rect_x1, int, bounding rectangle X1-coordinate